helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

 <br>

-Lastly, define a route map named "umbrella-route-map" to match the access-list "traffic-to-umbrella" for policy-based routing
+Then define a route map named "umbrella-route-map" to match the access-list "traffic-to-umbrella" for policy-based routing

 ```shell
 route-map umbrella-route-map permit 10